wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 web browser.
 I specify the system's blueprint in plain text files, as source code, which a computer can translate into programmatic calls to the cloud provider API.
-I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, using a source control system, I can track how the intent changes as the project evolves.
+I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the engineering _intent_ and, using a source control system, I can track how the intent changes as the project evolves.

 I still use the web console every day, but mainly in "read-only" mode.
 I almost never use it to new resources or change existing ones, but  I inspect and